-Outside, a large lawned area and private patio await, furnished with dining furniture and a charming barbecue hut, perfect for leisurely al fresco lunches while enjoying views over the pastures, with donkeys often wandering over from the adjacent field hoping for carrots or apples.
-The farm is also home to a variety of other animals, including alpacas, horses, cattle, farm dogs, and, in spring, newborn lambs which you are more than welcome to meet.
+Outside, a large lawned garden with a barbecue hut enjoys views over pastures with donkeys wandering over from the adjacent field for carrots or apples.
+The farm is also home to a variety of other animals, including sheep, alpacas, horses, cattle, farm dogs, and, in spring, newborn lambs which you are more than welcome to meet.

-The town of Caerphilly is just a short drive away and offers a great choice of pubs, eateries, and independent shops.
+The town of Caerphilly is a 20 minute drive away and has a good choice of pubs, eateries, and independent shops.
 Its skyline is dominated by Caerphilly Castle, the largest castle in Wales, surrounded by a vast moat that attracts a variety of birds.
-Visitors can wander the grounds and climb the battlements for panoramic views, while inside, the Great Hall features lavish interiors and a musician’s gallery.
+Visitors can wander the grounds and climb the battlements for panoramic views, while inside, the Great Hall has lavish interiors and a musician’s gallery.
 The castle also has its own leaning tower, tilting at around 10 degrees, which is more than the Leaning Tower of Pisa, making it a favourite with photographers.

-Outdoor enthusiasts will enjoy visiting nearby Cwmcarn Forest, a mountain-biking paradise with marked trails, a bike repair shop, and a lift service.
+Outdoor enthusiasts will enjoy visiting Cwmcarn Forest reached in just over 10 minutes, a mountain-biking paradise with marked trails, a bike repair shop, and a lift service.
 There are also plenty of walking trails with opportunities to spot wildlife.
 Mammals to look out for include red and roe deer, foxes, badgers, otters, and pine martens, while birds of prey such as red kites and peregrine falcons can often be seen soaring overhead.
-A fascinating sculpture trail winds through the forest, depicting characters from the myths and legends of the surrounding mountains.
+A sculpture trail winds through the forest, depicting characters from the myths and legends of the surrounding mountains.

 Ground floor: